Leereen/fbp/README.md

 * `/at_position/<k: int>` returns the prime number at position `k`.

 The database grows with time, as every prime calculated are stored.

+## License

+You can read the `LICENSE` file or trust me when I say its MIT.